-With the newfound confidence, you acknowledge the importance of prioritizing yourself, while accepting your imperfections.
+With newfound confidence, you acknowledge the importance of prioritizing yourself while accepting your imperfections.

-Finally, the inner self you kept hidden for so long reemerges, broaching a new meaning to life.
+Finally, the inner self you kept hidden for so long reemerges, bringing a new meaning to life.
 It’s as if the blindfold has magically vanished, enabling you to view things through new lenses.
-Clearly understanding where to invest your energy towards by eliminating what no longer serves you.
-Obtaining the courage to act upon your fears and emotions is truly priceless.
-Don’t expect it to happen with a snap of a finger, but it will occur with patience and dedication.
+You now have a clear understanding where to invest your energy by eliminating what no longer serves you.
+Having the courage to confront your fears and emotions is truly invaluable.
+However, don’t expect it to happen with the snap of a finger; it requires patience and dedication.

-If you told me ten years ago, I would be where I’m today.
-I would tell you, you were delusional.
-Had this plan in my head whereby a certain age, I would be doing this and had accomplished that.
-Have I done everything I set myself to accomplish by the age of thirty?
-No!
-Have I beaten myself up for not doing so?
-YES.
-Does that mean I will never accomplish them?
-No, it means I will achieve them at my own pace.
+If you had told me ten years ago that I would be where I am today, I would have called you delusional.
+I had this grand plan in my head, where I envisioned reaching certain milestones and achieving specific goals by a particular age.
+But have I accomplished everything I set out to achieve by the age of thirty?
+No. Have I beaten myself up over it?
+Absolutely.
+However, does that mean I will never accomplish those things?
+No, it simply means I will achieve them at my own pace.

-Believing in yourself unconditionally and what you are capable of is more important than any timeline.
+Believing in yourself unconditionally and in what you are capable of achieving is more important than any timeline.

-Occasionally, the more goal achieved, the more miserable.
-The problem underlies in not feeling the flames associated with following one’s true passion that get you excited to wake up each day.
+Occasionally, the more goals achieved, the more miserable one becomes.
+The problem lies in not feeling the flames associated with pursuing one’s true passion, the very thing that should make you excited to wake up each day.

-A jigsaw puzzle can never be finished by pretending the last piece is solid when none of its sides match.
-Instead of forcing the piece to fit, one should accept that is incorrect and search for the proper one.
+A jigsaw puzzle can never be finished by pretending the last piece is fit when none of its sides match.
+Instead of forcing the piece to fit, one should accept that it is incorrect and search for the proper one.
 Who knows what you might find along the way—maybe a pleasant surprise.
-Could be the thing you have been missing all along and were unaware of.
+It could be the thing you have been missing all along but were unaware of.

-The most important thing out of this thing called life is being happy with who you are.
-If we are not content with who we are and the person, we are becoming.
-Then what are we doing?
-We owe it to ourselves to be who we want and are meant to be, while making little detours en route.
-It does not imply you are inquire to an exact location at a specific time.
-And if it does, screw it because your whole well-being is more important than meeting a timeline.
+The most important thing in this journey called life is being happy with who you are.
+If we’re not content with ourselves and the person we’re becoming, then what are we really doing?
+We owe it to ourselves to become the person we truly want to be, even if it means taking some detours along the way.
+It doesn’t mean we have to arrive at an exact destination at a specific time.